Bonnie

-Bonnie is a Scottish given name and is sometimes used as a descriptive reference, as in the Scottish folk song My Bonnie Lies over the Ocean or Bonnie Dundee about John Graham, 7th Laird of Claverhouse.
+Bonnie is a Scottish feminine given name.
 It comes from the Scots language word "bonnie" (handsome, pretty, attractive), or the French bonne (good).
 That is in turn derived from the Latin word "bonus" (good).
 The name can also be used as a pet form of Bonita.

 Usage

 The name has been in use, primarily in the Anglosphere, since the 1800s.
 It has been ranked among the 50 most popular names for newborn girls in the United Kingdom since 2020 and had been rising in popularity for British girls since the 1990s.
 It was among the 1,000 most used names for newborn girls in the United States between 1880 and 2003, reaching the height of popularity between 1928 and 1966, when it was ranked among the 100 most popular names for newborn American girls.
 It was also ranked among the 1,000 most popular names for newborn American boys between 1884 and 1953.
 The name then declined in popularity but has again risen in usage for girls in the United States in recent years and has been ranked among the 1,000 most popular names for newborn girls there since 2014.
 It has also been among the top 100 names for girls in Australia since 2014, in New Zealand since 2021, and in Sweden since 2019.
 In Canada, the name was among the 100 most popular names for girls between 1940 and 1973, but has since declined in usage.
+The name is sometimes used as a descriptive reference, as in the Scottish folk song My Bonnie Lies over the Ocean or Bonnie Dundee about John Graham, 7th Laird of Claverhouse.

 Spelling variants in use include Bonney, Bonni and Bonny.
 Elaborations of the name such as Bonnibel are also used.
 Other related names, also containing the word element bon, meaning good or attractive in various languages, include the French Bonne, the Italian Bona and the Spanish Bonita.
 Some related given names or surnames include Bonaccorso, Bonaparte, Bonaventura, Bonaventure, Boniface, Bonilla, and Bueno.